-How To Embrace Being Single After Your Long-Term Relationship Ended
+How To Embrace The Single Life After Your Long-Term Relationship Ended

 There's no nice way to say this: Breakups suck.